sqoia-dev/panel.sh/docs/balena-fleet-deployment.md

 # Deploying on a Balena fleet

-You can use the Balena disk images provided in the releases page to install Anthias in your device.
-However, if you want more control and transparency over the Balena deployment, follow through the steps below to deploy Anthias on your Balena fleet.
+You can use the Balena disk images provided in the releases page to install Panelsh in your device.
+However, if you want more control and transparency over the Balena deployment, follow through the steps below to deploy Panelsh on your Balena fleet.

 ## Getting started